ahmed-askri/Sentinel/README.md

 # 🛡️ Sentinel

 **A pluggable agentic reasoning layer for video surveillance systems.**
+- 🐳 **Fully containerized** — one `docker compose up` builds and runs the whole service, dependencies included

 Instead of alerting on every camera detection, Sentinel checks history, reasons about context, and decides: escalate, log as false alarm, or flag for human review — with persistent memory of past decisions and a real feedback loop to correct itself over time.